Aripander08/tennis_game/README.md

 - Should refactor court class to DRY it up
 - Ball has weird slow roll down the net when it collides with it
 - For some reason, assigning the racket colors overrides the ball color, so racket color is turned off for now

+- Get a game that has most of its playability function, now it mostly needs scorekeeping and polish
+- The physics - (bounce was registering twice, sometimes ball went flying, soemtimes ball just died)
+- Get the canvas scoreboard in top left corner and a way to keep track of the score and some 'announcer' alerts after every point
+- Get that SFX button working
+- Give the swing function an animation that moves the racket
+- Are my classes too intertwined?